Coldcard/firmware/docs/limitations.md

 - Note text is unlimited, but storing very large notes may affect performance system-wide.
 - Q Backup files restored onto Mk4 will lose their notes, since notes feature is not supported.

+# Address Ownership (derivation from payment address)

+- only the first 1000 addresses, non-change from each "wallet" are considered
+- if you have used an sub account, without ever exploring it in the Address Explorer, nor signing a PSBT with those account numbers, we do not search it.